Adam Stansbury, AKA The Plant Powered PT, shares his tips for how to go vegan anytime!

 - Make progress not perfection

 It’s better to do a little than nothing at all.
-The temptation is strong to be an overnight perfect vegan once you’ve made the decision to change, but I’ll let you into a secret…vegans aren’t perfect, we mess things up, we say silly things and we all die eventually, no matter how much kale we eat.
+The temptation to be a perfect vegan overnight is strong but I’ll let you into a secret…vegans aren’t perfect, we mess things up, we say silly things and we all die eventually, no matter how much kale we eat.

 - Connect with others

-Whenever you adopt an major change in your perspective of life, it can make you feel alone.
-All your old friends and family may not share your new views on the world and you may feel like you have no one to talk to.
+Whenever you adopt a major change in your perspective of life, it can make you feel alone.
+Your friends and family may not share your new views on the world and you may feel like you have no one to talk to.

-So attending vegan events and seminars will throw you amongst a big group of inspiring and compassionate new friends, you won’t feel alone for long and you’ll be inspired to carry on being the change you want to see in the world.
+So attending vegan events and seminars will introduce you to a big group of inspiring and compassionate new friends, you won’t feel alone for long and you’ll be inspired to carry on being the change you want to see in the world.